Trade Promotions

 • How have our recent trade promotions impacted consumer interest and product demand?

-• Has a higher trade rate percentage increase product visibility on shelves or online platforms?
+• Has a higher trade rate percentage increased product visibility on shelves or online platforms?

 • Have any specific products seen a significant uptick in sales during the promotions?